Kazakhstan – Opportunities and Challenges in International Trade

 2. The Middle Corridor via the Caspian Sea

-However, the countries along the route are investing heavily in infrastructure to make this corridor more attractive.
+Nevertheless, the countries along this route are heavily investing in infrastructure to make this corridor more attractive in the long term.

 3. The Southern Route via Iran and Turkmenistan